This website has a .gov link

 NATIONAL POETRY MONTH

-Louisiana Poet Laureate Alison Pelegrin hosted the 14th annual "Just Listen to Yourself: Louisiana's Poet Laureate Presents Louisiana Poets" at the State Library on April 11, 2024.
-Six poets, including Pelegrin, read their work: Kelly Harris, Skye Jackson, former Louisiana Poet Laureate Julie Kane, Erin Little, Brad Richard, and Mona Lisa Saloy, who preceded Pelegrin as the state's Poet Laureate.
+Louisiana Poet Laureate Alison Pelegrin hosted the 15th annual "Just Listen to Yourself: Louisiana's Poet Laureate Presents Louisiana Poets" at the State Library on April 18, 2025.
+Six poets, including Pelegrin, read their work: Ralph Adamo, Carrie Causey, Sean F. Munro, Maurice Carlos Ruffin, and Sha'Condria "iCon" Sibley.

 LOUISIANA WRITER AWARD

 The Louisiana Center for the Book has presented the Louisiana Writer Award since 2000.
-The 2024 recipient is Baton Rouge-area native David Kirby, an author and poet.
-The Louisiana Writer Award will be presented to Kirby during the annual ceremony at the Louisiana Book Festival on Saturday, Nov.
-2.
+The 2025 recipient is former Louisiana Poet Laureate, Julie Kane an author and poet.
+The Louisiana Writer Award was presented to Kane during the annual ceremony at the Louisiana Book Festival on Saturday, Nov.
+1.

 LOUISIANA READERS' CHOICE AWARDS

 The Louisiana Readers' Choice Awards program began in 1999 as a way to encourage reading among young people.
-Students across the state have read nearly 1.5 million books and cast more than 460,000 votes in the 25 years since the program began.
+Students across the state have read nearly 1.5 million books and cast more than 485,000 votes since the program's inception.

 SUMMER READING

 The summer reading program is offered by public libraries across the state.
 Children and adults participate by reading books during the summer and attending events at their library.
-The theme for 2024 is "Adventure Begins at Your Library."
+The theme for 2026 is "Plant a Seed, Read."
 Contact your local library to learn more.

 Great Reads